 The librarians offer advice and consultation on handling plagiarism issues.
 We also subscribe to Turnitin, a software program that helps faculty to identify plagiarism.
 Please email us for information on setting up an account.
 The Turnitin website offers training videos for use of the software.

-Physical Reserves are items held in the library for students to use on site.
+Physical Reserves are items held in the library for students to use within the building.
 Supplemental or required articles, books, book chapters, videos, and more can be kept at our library circulation desk for your students to use in the library throughout the semester.
-You may also choose to put articles and book chapters on e-reserves, which would make them available online.
+You may also choose to put articles and book chapters on E-Reserves, which would make them available online.

-Electronic Reserves at Metropolitan State University allow materials to be accessed online by students.
+Electronic Reserves at Metropolitan State University allow materials to be accessed online by students if you do not use another online site like D2L.
 You can put articles and book chapters online for your students to access.
-Your students can be directed to E-Reserves on our website, where they will enter the course password you have provided to them.
-To set up an account, contact our E-Reserves staff.
+Your students can be directed to the E-Reserves portal on our website, where they will enter the course password you have provided to them.
+To set up an account, contact our E-Reserves staff at email@example.com

 Finding book reviews

 Choice Online is the premier source for reviews of academic books.

 BooksInPrint is another resource to find reviews of books, as well as information about titles, authors and publishers.